StoicLoofah/my-nanowrimo-novel/novel/11_conflict_of_beliefs.md

 Darella walked up close to a dwarf and human laughing over a drink, and though she moved close enough to eat the chicken leg on the table, they didn't react and continued their conversation.
 "Look at this," she said, pointing to the dwarf.
 "He's drinking, but the amount of liquid in his cup isn't changing.
 I don't know if there's an intelligent being in this room other than myself."

 Mareak walked up to the stage where several performers were playing and surveyed the entire room.
 Darella walked through the tables several more times before joining Mareak.
-"Well, this is supposed to be a test, right?", Mareak asked.
+"Well, this is supposed to be a test, right?"
+Mareak asked.
 "Do you see anything unusual around here?
 Anything that may be our next step?"

 "No, and believe me, I'm trying to imagine something more interesting.
 There is the door back there, presumably to the kitchen," she pointed out.
 "Let's try that."